vidibus/vidibus-routing_error/README.md

 out of the box.
 It basically catches the exception on Rack-level and re-raises it on application-level.

 This gem is part of [Vidibus](http://vidibus.org), an open source toolset for building distributed (video) applications.

-## Please Read This
+## Deprecation Warning

+It is not advised to use this gem anymore.
+At least with Rails 3.2 it won't work anymore.

-In most cases it will be sufficient to add a catch-all route.
+In most cases the best advice is to add a catch-all route.
 But don't put it just at the end of `routes.rb` because that will disable all routes defined by gems your application uses.
 Instead, append the route in `application.rb`: